 The modular coop I designed is solid and exceptionally warm in winter because of the clear, solar roof, yet also easily ventilated in summer by hinging open the roof.
 Simple to build, this design can be moved to new locations when needed.
 Individual modules can be pulled out of production for a time to break pest cycles, and they’re easy to clean without standing in poop.

-Although my solar-heated design looks fancy, it’s really only a box made of 5/8” plywood with trim.
+Although our solar-heated design looks fancy, it’s really only a box made of 5/8” plywood with trim.
 Nothing this substantial could be easier to build.
 My design sits on legs that raise the structure off the ground, and there are two reasons for this feature.
 First, it keeps the wood of the coop high, dry and away from rot-promoting soil.
 Raising the height of a chicken house like this also makes it perfect for winter use in areas that get snow.
 I used 1” diameter galvanized steel pipes for my chicken house legs, but you could also put it on some replaceable 4x4s.

 The opportunity to collect eggs without opening the chicken door is one advantage of the clear, hinged solar roof.
 Simply swivel the top upwards, reach down into whatever nesting box you’re using, then retrieve the eggs.
 You can also replenish feed and water this way, too.